Dastardi/bootstrap-bare/README.md

-# A basic site for practicing bootstrap, html, css, etc.
+A website created for and by Luke Currier.

+Uses Bootstrap and custom html/CSS.